WeWork shows plan for Lord & Taylor building as tech space

 Continue Reading Below

-Facing debt and online competition, the Lord & Taylor Co. was preparing to close its Manhattan store after the Christmas holidays, along with four stores outside the city.
+Facing debt and online competition, the Lord & Taylor Co. was preparing to close its Manhattan store after the Christmas holidays, along with two small stores outside the city.
+Two others already have been shuttered.

 WeWork is in the process of purchasing the Manhattan building with financial partners for a reported $850 million.